CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 ## How are variables defined?

 Variables are defined on a per-application basis.
-They are defined by three ways:
+They are defined in four ways:

  * By provisioned add-ons linked to applications.
 The variables names are listed in the add-on's information panel

+ * By linked applications with exposed configuration

  * By adding variables yourself in the "Environment variables" panel of your application.

- * Some special environment variables are added automatically for each application.
+ * Some environment variables are added automatically for each application.

 Please note that if you define or modify environment variables, you will need to redeploy your application to make it use the new variables.